 Although the "Process of Preparing Nut Meal" had been patented by the Kellogg brothers in Battle Creek, Michigan as early as 1895, and peanut butter was first sold as a snack food at the Universal Exposition in St. Louis, in 1904, it wasn't until the early 1920s that creamy peanut butter as we know it was first introduced to the marketplace.

-And, it wasn't until the late 1920s that the vintage recipes for peanut butter cookies began to appear in magazines and cookbooks across the land.
+And, it wasn't until the late 1920s that recipes for peanut butter cookies began to appear in magazines and cookbooks across the land.

 You'll love the taste of peanut cookies made with today's peanut butter.
-But, they're equally delicious when made the old fashioned way using FINELY chopped peanuts.
+But, they are also delicious when made the old fashioned way using FINELY chopped peanuts.